imsubh14/imsubh14/README.md

 👋 Hi, I'm Shubh Gupta

-💻 A passionate Software Engineer and Java Developer from India
+💻 A passionate Software Engineer & Full-Stack Developer from India

-🌱 Currently learning Python, SQL, Core Java, Flask
+🌱 Skilled in Python, SQL, and Flask, and currently learning Core Java and Software Testing

-🚀 Building hands-on projects like an Online Education Platform and a Personal Expense Tracker
+🚀 Building real-world projects like an Online Education Platform and a Personal Expense Tracker

+🎯 Focused on mastering Backend Development, Testing, and Database Management

 🛠️ Tech Stack